mshibanami/redirect-web/docs/redirect-rule.md

 ![Supported Types: DNR](https://img.shields.io/badge/Types-DNR-blue)

-Set the **Resource Types** option as the context in which a resource was fetched in a web request.
+The **Resource Types** option lets you specify the categories of web requests, such as images, JavaScripts, and style sheets, to which the rule applies.
 For example, if you set `script`, you can redirect the JavaScript files loaded by web pages.

 Currently, these are available: